Hacker-Cat2/Scratch_Image_Translator/README.md

 4. Create your own project that uses these scripts.
 5. Have fun!

-I would really appreciate it if you credit me, both for the programs here on Github, and the decoder on Scratch using my username (@Hacker-Cat2 on both websites).
+I would really appreciate it if you credit me, both for the programs here on Github, and the decoder on Scratch using my username (@Hacker-Cat2 on both websites: https://scratch.mit.edu/users/Hacker-Cat2/ - Scratch, https://github.com/Hacker-Cat2/ - Github).